bengtmartensson/AGirs/src/Girs4Lirc/README.md

 # Girs4Lirc

 This is a version of AGirs, optimized for usage with Lirc, using the driver "girs".
+It presently resides in the Lirc Git source repository, and will be included in the upcoming release 0.9.4.
 This can be checked out with the command

-<pre>git clone -b girs-driver https://bengtmartensson@git.code.sf.net/u/bengtmartensson/lirc</pre>
+<pre>git clone git://git.code.sf.net/p/lirc/git lirc-git</pre>

 The documentation file <code>girs_driver.html</code> therein contains the current documentation.
 Therefore,